Why Cloud Infrastructure Matters

 Magic Quadrant for Cloud Infrastructure as a Service, Worldwide (2021)

 Customers are increasingly choosing AWS to host their cloud-based infrastructure and realize increased performance, security, reliability, and scale wherever they go.
-For the tenth year in a row, AWS is evaluated as a Leader in the 2020 Gartner Magic Quadrant for Cloud Infrastructure and Platform Services, placed highest in both axes of measurement— Ability to Execute and Completeness of Vision— among the top 7 vendors named in the report.
+For the 11th year in a row, AWS is evaluated as a Leader in the 2021 Gartner Magic Quadrant for Cloud Infrastructure and Platform Services, placed highest in both axes of measurement— Ability to Execute and Completeness of Vision— among the top 7 vendors named in the report.

 You can read the full Gartner report here.

 AWS Global Infrastructure Map

-AWS now spans 77 Availability Zones within 24 geographic regions around the world, and has announced plans for 15 more Availability Zones and 5 more AWS Regions in India, Indonesia, Japan, Spain, and Switzerland.
+The AWS Cloud spans 84 Availability Zones within 26 geographic regions around the world, with announced plans for 24 more Availability Zones and 8 more AWS Regions in Australia, Canada, India, Israel, New Zealand, Spain, Switzerland, and United Arab Emirates (UAE).